Personal tales from over 30 years’ of collecting Transformers toys

 That’s the problem when you spend your childhood in a non-English speaking country, you kind of miss out on the zeitgeist.
 Despite being an “80s Kid”, I was oblivious to a lot of cartoons, etc. from that era.

-If it weren’t for my mum’s best friend buying Thundercracker for her son’s Christmas, she wouldn’t have been inspired to buy Optimus Prime for me.
+If it weren’t for my mum’s best friend buying Thundercracker for her son that Christmas, she wouldn’t have been inspired to buy Optimus Prime for me.
 It was our first Christmas in England, and my first exposure to Transformers.

 Optimus Prime was, indeed, the best thing ever.
 (And still is!)
 An articulated truck that became an articulated robot, with a trailer that opened up into a command base.
 And there were stickers.
 And a bit of text on the back of the box that said he was some kind of robot space commander who led the rest of the “Autobots”.

-For a young boy who was already captivated by science and robots and space travel, this was finally it, I had found my “thing”.
-It was a once-in-a-lifetime, alignment-of-stars, lightning-in-a-bottle moment
+For a young boy who was already captivated by science and science-fiction, robots and space travel, this was finally it, I had found my thing.
+It was a once-in-a-lifetime, alignment-of-stars, lightning-in-a-bottle moment.

 I soon realised, through catalogues, comics, playground friends, and the shelves of toyshops themselves, that there were more of these things.
 A lot more.

 My next Transformer was Wheeljack.
 I traded a bunch of Matchbox cars with a neighbour for him.
 He was missing all his accessories, and had some of his stickers missing.
-I actually thought he was Jazz for several weeks until a school-mate (who had seen every episode of the cartoon) joylessly corrected me.
+I actually thought he was Jazz for the longest time until a school-mate (who had seen every episode of the cartoon) joylessly corrected me.

 There wasn’t a lot of money available in the family budget for alien robot toys, so the next 18 months consisted of the odd Mini-Autobot here and there which I gratefully received in the form of birthday and Christmas gifts.
 Bumblebee… Powerglide… Seaspray… Beachcomber.